Nigeria loses right to host ICASA due to international politics — Idoko

 Prof. John Idoko, the President of Nigeria’s bidding committee for 2021 edition of International Conference on AIDS and Sexually Transmitted Diseases in Africa (ICASA 2021) on Monday said the country lost the bidding right due to international politics.

-He said in Abuja that the conference would now take place in Rwanda in December, with 10000 delegates expected to attend.
+He told News Agency of Nigeria (NAN) in Abuja that the conference would now take place in Rwanda in December, with 10000 delegates expected to attend.

+Lampard says ‘time is right’ for Chelsea’s young gun Abraham(Opens in a new browser tab)

 He added that “some international communities have negative feelings toward our country, hence they voted against our bidding right.

-- World Bank partners Akwa Ibom to execute 30 projects in communities

-“Our leaders and citizens must rise up to change the impression of the country.”
+“Our leaders and the citizens must rise up to change the impression about the country.”

 Meanwhile, the Rwanda ICASA will be the 20th edition and has “AIDS FREE AFRICA – Innovation, Community and Political Leadership” as its theme.